Fall season is here, which means Fall Fest season is here too. Here are 10 Fall Fest games/activities kids love! Happy Fall, Y’all!

 Pin the Spider on the Web – Just like pin-the-tail on the donkey, but with a fall feel!
 Tape a spider web on the wall.
 Children will be blindfolded, spun 3 times, and will try to place a spider on the web.
 (Printable of this game included in the Not So Spooky Lesson!)

-Pumpkin Decoration Station – Provide a small pumpkin for each child, then give them a little paint and let their imaginations run wild!
+Pumpkin Decoration Station – Provide a small pumpkin for each child, then give them a little paint or some fun pumpkin stickers and let their imaginations run wild!

 Pumpkin Pie Play Dough – Let kids play with this fall-scented playdough as long as they want, then send them home with the recipe so they can recreate it at home!